LukeDowell/flash-chords/README.md

 I'm wondering if there are going to be issues with B, C, E and F since you can "shift" physical keys depending on the accidental.

+**06/07/2022**

+Absolutely TMI for a dev journal, but today I started using Vyvanse, I've read that the best way to see if it is working is to write down how you're feeling and when you started it.
+Well, this will be that marker I suppose.
+Perhaps I'll be all done and customer ready by the end of the month :)

+For now, I am continuing to work on what I have previously called "transposition".
+I realized after watching a bunch of theory videos that isn't what I'm doing, as far as I can tell anyway.
+Transposition would require a "source" key, and the notes could move significantly on the staff.
+What I am doing is really formatting notes to make sense under a given key, almost like "key aware formatting" or something like that.
+My mind is starting to wander towards building in the idea of exercises or katas to be able to perform each day.
+To really nail that down I think I'd have to do a significant amount of work on the Measure component to be able to handle all the lengths of different notes in addition to some work on the MIDIPiano implementation itself.

+Fun to think about, although I'd prefer to get started on users, logins and dashboards.
+If I am going to try and monetize this somehow, I absolutely need to have a useful and fun free tier.
+Right now I think my monetization strategy would come in the form of teacher-centric tools, like seeing student progress and giving them assignments.